Understanding Cron Syntax

 Tips for Testing Cron Expressions

 Always verify cron expressions before deploying them to production.
-Use a parser like this tool to see the human-readable description and next run times.
+Use a parser like this tool to see the human-readable description and next run times, or build a fresh expression from scratch with our cron job generator.
 Pay special attention to the interaction between day-of-month and day-of-week fields: in standard cron, if both are restricted (not *), the job runs when either condition is met, not when both are met.
 This is a common source of confusion that causes jobs to run more often than expected.
-Start with a high-frequency schedule during testing (like every minute), verify the job works correctly, then switch to the production schedule.
+When cron fires at specific epochs you need to interpret in other time zones, pair it with our unix timestamp converter.
 Keep a comment next to every cron entry that describes the schedule in plain English.

 Frequently Asked Questions